-Will ‘bird’s nest custody’ smooth ruffled feathers?
+Bird’s nest custody: Will it smooth ruffled feathers?

 By Kate Banerjee, partner and head of the Children Department

 Touted as the smart new way to divorce by the media, ‘bird’s nest custody’ is becoming more common in the UK as rising numbers of British courts recommend shared parenting instead of sole custody for one of them.

 Bird’s nest custody sees children stay in the family home, while their parents move in and out on an agreed schedule to look after them.
 As well as the intended benefit of reducing stress and change for the youngsters, it can also be a cheaper solution for parents who might struggle to maintain their pre-divorce lifestyle.